Transfer news: Gareth Bale's agent rules out summer transfer but brands Real Madrid fans 'a disgrace' | Goal.com

 Gareth Bale’s agent has ruled out a summer transfer for his client but blasted the treatment of the Wales international from Real Madrid supporters as “nothing short of a disgrace”.

+Jonathan Barnett believes Madrid fans would be wise to remember as much, with Bale having contributed significantly to the success of the club in recent seasons.

+He believes those efforts are being unfairly overlooked during a testing campaign for all concerned, with one of the finest players on the planet becoming a scapegoat for those who should be grateful of his presence.

-Jonathan Barnett has told Sky Sports: "This generation of Real fans will be talking about Gareth's goals for years to come.
+Barnett told Sky Sports: "This generation of Real fans will be talking about Gareth's goals for years to come.
 Frankly, they should be ashamed of themselves.

 "Gareth deserves the greatest of respect.
 The way Real fans have treated him is nothing short of a disgrace."